EvanOxfeld/node-unzip/README.md

 fs.createReadStream('path/to/archive.zip')
   .pipe(unzipper.Parse())
   .on('entry', function (entry) {
-    var fileName = entry.path;
+    const fileName = entry.path;
-    var type = entry.type; // 'Directory' or 'File'
+    const type = entry.type; // 'Directory' or 'File'
-    var size = entry.vars.uncompressedSize; // There is also compressedSize;
+    const size = entry.vars.uncompressedSize; // There is also compressedSize;
     if (fileName === "this IS the file I'm looking for") {
       entry.pipe(fs.createWriteStream('output/path'));
     } else {